-Dr. Erik Kreutzer was trained at the prestigious Johns Hopkins Hospital and received his medical degree from The Johns Hopkins University School of Medicine.
-Johns Hopkins was ranked the #1 hospital in the nation by U.S. News and World Report 2010 and has always ranked in the top 3 over the decades.
+Dr. Erik Kreutzer was trained at the prestigious Johns Hopkins Hospital and received his medical degree from Johns Hopkins University School of Medicine.
+Johns Hopkins School of Medicine and Hospital are almost always ranked as the nation’s most valued medical institutions over many decades.
 Dr. Kreutzer was elected to the American College of Surgeons in 1983, and has been a member of this select organization ever since.
 He has been in private medical practice in Colorado since 1982.
 He was elected to the Johns Hopkins Medical and Surgical Society in 1983.

-Dr. Kreutzer’s family has been native to Colorado since it was granted statehood in 1876.
+Dr. Kreutzer’s families have been citizens of Colorado since it was granted statehood in 1876.
 His grandfather was the first forest ranger in the United States and was stationed out of Gunnison, Colorado in the early 1900’s.
 “Mt.
 Kreutzer” (elevation 13,120 feet, see photo), near Gunnison, was named in his honor.
-Dr. Kreutzer was raised in Fort Collins, Colorado.
-He currently lives with his wife, Susan, in Denver.
-Since his son is away at college in Boston, Dr. Kreutzer works a full schedule, stays fit by swimming, cycling and playing tournament tennis, and tries to keep the peace between his two female Welsh terriers.
+Dr. Kreutzer was raised in Fort Collins, Colorado, and he attended college locally at the University of Colorado before heading to Johns Hopkins.
+He currently lives with his wife, Susan, in Denver, and their son is pursuing a career in law, and will graduate from Vanderbilt University School of Law Spring of 2015.
+His son promises not to sue doctors.